 |SecureIt Ultralite||Best Rifle Safe|

 - EXTERIOR DIMENSIONS: 11.5″ wide X 9.0″ deep X 2.75″ tall

 - INTERIOR DIMENSIONS: 11.0″ wide X 5.75″ deep X 2.0″ tall.

-The RPNB Gun Security Safe is a good option if you can’t spend more over $100 on a gun safe but still want some of the bells and whistles of more expensive models.
-It has 3 opening mechanisms – biometric scanner, electronic keypad, and manual key.
-No app with this guy.
+The RPNB Gun Security Safe is a good option if you can’t spend more than $100 on a gun safe but still want some of the bells and whistles of more expensive models.
+It has three opening mechanisms – a biometric scanner, an electronic keypad, and a manual key—no app with this guy.

-A plus is the RPNB safe is a little larger than the Vaultek – it’s is rated for 2 pistols – so you get some additional capacity.
-That capacity comes with a cost though, as this safe is much heavier than the Vaultek at 13 pounds.
+A plus is the RPNB safe is a little larger than the Vaultek – it’s is rated for two pistols – so you get some additional capacity.
+That capacity comes with a cost, though, as this safe is much heavier than the Vaultek at 13 pounds.
 This bad boy won’t travel.
 But all things considered, it’s a solid option with some of the major features we were looking for at a little over $100.
-There’s also an RFID version without the biometric reader that’s generally
+There’s also an RFID version without the biometric reader if that’s your bag.

 - Exterior 11.81″ x 9.84″ x 2.55″